ejoko/Unix-Assignment/README.md

 ```
 By inspecting this file, I learned that.

-1. It contains 984 lines, 13198 words, 82763 characters
+I. It contains 984 lines, 13198 words, 82763 characters
-2. It contains 15 columns
+II.
+It contains 15 columns
-3. It has a file size of 49k
+III.
+It has a file size of 49k

 ## Data Processing